 Use Subscriber > Insights to regularly review how your active subscribers are growing or declining.
 The first sections of Insights shows your active subscriber count and list growth over time.
 You can download your Insights data to review activation and deactivation numbers more closely.

 Use email campaign segmentation to send to specific subscribers in your list.
 You can segment by any data or activity in WordFly.
-For example, you can use segmentation to send to engaged subscribers rather than inactive subscribers.
+For example, you can use segmentation to send to engaged subscribers rather than disengaged subscribers.
 Sending to engaged subscribers is also best for your inbox deliverability.

 Use an email campaign suppression list to ensure specific subscribers are not included in email sends.
-Note that WordFly will actively suppress unsubscribes, abuse complaints, and hard bounces from your list imports so there's no need to use a suppression list for these events.
+Note that WordFly will actively suppress unsubscribes, abuse complaints, and hard bounces from your list imports, so there's no need to use a suppression list for these events.

 What’s considered an Active Subscriber?